stepanosokin/RfgfCatalogInvestigator/README.md

 # RfgfCatalogInvestigator

 This is a python script to download the complete or partial catalog of geologic documents from Rosgeolfond website https://rfgf.ru/catalog/index.php into csv file.

+You will need the requests, bs4 and csv packages

 The class RfgfCatalogInvestigator creates an object that can download the data with its methods.